 - Guidelines on the Management of Non-Neurogenic Male Lower Urinary Tract symptoms (LUTS), incl.
 Benign Prostatic Obstruction (BPO); European Association of Urology (2015)

 - Chapple CR; A Comparison of Varying alpha-Blockers and Other Pharmacotherapy Options for Lower Urinary Tract Symptoms.
 Rev Urol.
 2005;7 Suppl 4:S22-30.

 - Wu S, Johnson MP; Fetal lower urinary tract obstruction.
 Clin Perinatol.
 2009 Jun;36(2):377-90, x.

 - Tonni G, Vito I, Ventura A, et al; Fetal lower urinary tract obstruction and its management.
 Arch Gynecol Obstet.
 2012 Nov 9.

-- Fetal cystoscopy for diagnosis and treatment of lower urinary outflow tract obstruction, NICE Interventional Procedure Guideline (2007)
+- Fetal cystoscopy for diagnosis and treatment of lower urinary outflow tract obstruction; NICE Interventional Procedure Guidance, January 2007

 - Morris RK, Malin GL, Khan KS, et al; Systematic review of the effectiveness of antenatal intervention for the BJOG.
 2010 Mar;117(4):382-90.